 It is not easy to be a beginner.
 Those of us who want to quilt start with enormous self-expectations...

-What drives some quilters is earning a ribbon... or scoring big at the quilt shows or being able to lavish a quilt on the new born!
+What drives some quilters is earning a ribbon, or scoring big at the quilt shows or being able to lavish a quilt on the new born baby!

-A simple border is a perfect fit for the Stairway To The Stars Quilt.
-It is important to understand a few things about the characteristics of fabric grain.
+It is important to understand a few things about the characteristics of a piece of fabric.

 You can figure out the lengthwise grain of your fabric because the selvage runs parallel to the grain.

 That means the selvage and the lengthwise grain always run the same direction.

 Another name for lengthwise is warp.
 Once you cut the selvage off and there is no visual, it is still important to be able to differentiate between the lengthwise and the crosswise directions.

 When you pull on the lengthwise grain it most likely will not have much give.
 When learning how to make a quilt this is one of the hardest points to remember...so break it down to make it easy.
 Even us 'seasoned' quilters have to stop and think on this one.

 The crosswise grain is the width of your fabric (from selvage to selvage).
 It is also called the weft.

 The crosswise grain will likely have a bit more give but it should not stretch permanently.